uta666XYZ/LastEpochBuilding/README.md

 * Item sprites
 * Some stats formula data may be extracted
 * Any missing stats on items or passives
+* Skills info that would help in dps calculation

 ## Contribute
 You can find instructions on how to contribute code and bug reports [here](CONTRIBUTING.md).